CDCgov/NEDSS-Modernization/README.md

 If you need to customize these values, edit the .env file created in the root directory and run `source ./check_env.sh` again to apply the changes.

+## Verifying container image provenance

+For information about verifying container image provenance, see Container Image Verification.

 ### Running everything inside docker

 1. Navigate to the `cdc-sandbox` directory